Park Ranger Robert Mahoney

 “Knowing the service we provide is not only educational but also brings a sense of fulfillment to those who visit the park is so rewarding and makes it all worthwhile.”

 Of course, with the rewards comes the pain, Mahoney said.
 Like seeing the faces of parents and loved ones when they’ve lost someone in an accident.
 “It’s very hard,” he said.

 But, according to Mahoney, there are times when you just wouldn’t want to be anywhere else.
 Like the time he was looking at Wooly Adelgids on an Eastern Hemlock Tree at Jones Gap.
 “I accidentally slipped down the bank into the Middle Saluda River.
 Park guests were nearby and started waving to me because they thought I was just playing in the river.”

 Mahoney would definitely encourage others to become a park ranger.
 “It’s a great job and a great opportunity to always learn new things.”

-Since this story was written, Robert has been promoted to park manager at Aiken State Park.
+Since this story was written, Robert now serves as the Park Manager at Cheraw State Park.